 Klaus E. Dietl and Stephanie Müller like to play with the idea of excessive demand.
 They decided to create one protection shield for each visitor.
 During the festival's grand opening they gave away 300 sleeping cyclop masks - each object handmade and unique.
 Together with Jonathan Fuller-Rowell they also shot and edited a short video tutorial that introduces the sleeping cyclop mask.

 Part III – Sniffin' Diamonds, Cutting Glue

 Sniffin' Diamonds, Cutting Glue is a treasure chamber on wheels.
 In public space it can be moved around from place to place.
-In the midst of all the hustle and bustle Klaus Erich Dietl and Stephanie Müller try to create and maintain a kind of protective atmosphere.
+Jonathan Fuller-Rowell elaborated the construction.
+In the midst of all the hustle and bustle Klaus E. Dietl and Stephanie Müller try to create and maintain a kind of protective atmosphere.
 Passers-by are invited to enter the chamber and bring along insecurities and reservations.
 Dietl and Müller listen carefully to the ones who entrust them with their concerns.
 Then they start to transform their fears, their problems – everything that's usually immaterial and not tangible, everything that keeps us from reflecting and acting - into a piece of take-away artwork.
 Step by step the interior of the cosy chamber, each piece of art, will be deconstructed in order to create something for the people.
 Let's rip it up and start again.